Jerabem/portfolio/README.md

 ## Assets and Resources

 All photography assets are my own.
 Previously written code was adapted to suit my needs for this assignment and improved upon.
-Font was used with permission from: https://www.dafontfree.net/embed/YWdlbmN5LWZiLXJlZ3VsYXImZGF0YS8xMy9hLzY0MzY5L0FHRU5DWVIuVFRG" with a free commercial license.
+Font was used with permission from: https://www.dafontfree.net/embed/YWdlbmN5LWZiLXJlZ3VsYXImZGF0YS8xMy9hLzY0MzY5L0FHRU5DWVIuVFRG" Agency FB is free for personal and commercial use.